julienetie/lambdascript/lambdascript.md

 ## 3. Modules
-The script tag feature of JavaScript Modules, also known as ECMAScript Modules (ES modules), attained full browser support in early 2018 and stable Node.js support in 2019.
+The _type module_ feature of the script tag, also known as ECMAScript Modules (ES modules), attained full browser support in early 2018 and stable Node.js support in 2019.
-The adoption of ES modules is steadily increasing, while traditional CommonJS usage is gradually decreasing.
+The adoption of ES modules is steadily increasing, while traditional CommonJS usage is on a gradual decline in terms of usage.
+ECMAScript modules stand as the sole formal standard for module systems in JavaScript and should be prefered over alternative module solutions.

 ### 3.1.
 Use ES Modules [<img src="https://img.shields.io/badge/Canonical-34b1eb" alt="Canonical" title="Preferred unless unattainable">](#key)
 Embracing ES modules in JavaScript is crucial for several reasons: